 If you were to enrol your child in the middle of the term, the fees will be pro-rated accordingly.

-The key objective of the GAP™ classes is introduce and expose student to the various forms of writing and the techniques involved in tackling science questions.
+The key objective of the GAP™ classes is to introduce and expose students to the various forms of writing and the techniques involved in tackling Science questions.

 As long as our students can understand what is being taught in class, they will do fine.
 In such situations, we will advise on the suitability of our classes after your child has attended a trial session.